James B. Allen (historian): Career

 Starting in 1954, Allen worked for the Church Educational System (CES) in a variety of roles.
 In Kaysville, Utah he was a seminary teacher, as well as in Cowley, Wyoming, where he was also the coordinator of seminaries from 1955 to 1957.
-He taught at LDS Institutes of Religion for nine years, and was director of the institutes in Long Beach and San Bernardino, California while pursuing his doctorate at USC.
+He taught at LDS Church Institutes of Religion for nine years, and was director of the institutes in Long Beach and San Bernardino, California while pursuing his doctorate at USC.

 Allen joined the religion faculty at BYU in 1963, and then the history department in 1964.
 He taught both religion and history classes.
-In the early 1970s he was the doctoral major professor and mentor of Ron Esplin, who would become another notable Mormon historian.
+In the early 1970s, he was the doctoral major professor and mentor of Ron Esplin, who would become another notable Mormon historian.
 He was chair of the history department from 1981 to 1987, and afterward held the Lemuel Hardison Redd Jr. Chair in Western American History, until his 1992 retirement.
-From 1992 to 2005, he was a senior research fellow with BYU's Joseph Fielding Smith Institute for Latter-day Saint History, and served on its executive committee for a time.
-In 2002, he taught in the History Department of Brigham Young University—Hawaii as a volunteer.
+From 1992 to 2005, he was a senior research fellow with BYU's Joseph Fielding Smith Institute for Latter-day Saint History and served on its executive committee for a time.
+In 2002, he taught as a volunteer in the history department of Brigham Young University—Hawaii.
 He co-edited The Joseph Smith Papers, Journals, Vol. 2.

-Fellow historian Davis Bitton listed James B. Allen as a historian who maintains his church membership while also having a deep understanding of church history, arguing that the existence of faithful historians shows that a knowledge of LDS church history does not necessarily lead to leaving the church.
+Fellow historian Davis Bitton listed Allen as a historian who maintains his church membership while also having a deep understanding of its history, arguing that the existence of faithful historians shows that a knowledge of LDS Church history does not necessarily lead to leaving the church.